lit-uriy/mtl4-mirror/mtl4/trunk/libs/sequence/doc/cursors_and_property_maps.rst

 a corresponding property map and cursor.  ``X`` is the iterator's map's value type and ``val`` is an object of type ``X``.

-Cursors are essentially read-only (input) iterators, optionally refined with bidirectional or random access traversal.
-The cursor concept is never refined to allow writability or lvalue access—those features are the sole domain of property maps—so access is fully decoupled from traversal in the concept framework.
+Cursors are essentially input iterators, optionally refined with bidirectional or random access traversal.
+The cursor concept is never refined to allow mutability or lvalue access—those features are the sole domain of property maps—so access is fully decoupled from traversal in the concept framework.